TZstatsADS/Spring2021-Project3-group3/output/README.md

 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The output directory contains trained models that can be loaded using pickle library.

+- The baseline model is GBM
+- Advanced model is weighted SVM